alstr/todo-to-issue-action/README.md

 #### Projects

-    def hello_world():
-        # TODO Come up with a more imaginative greeting
-        #  Everyone uses hello world and it's boring.
-        #  user projects: alstr/Test User Project/To Do
-        #  org projects: alstrorg/Test Org Project/To Do
-        print('Hello world!')

 You can assign the created issue to columns within user or organisation projects with some additional setup.

 The action cannot access your projects by default.
 To enable access, you must [create an encrypted secret in your repo settings](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository), with the value set to a valid Personal Access Token.
 Then, assign the secret in the workflow file like `PROJECTS_SECRET: ${{ secrets.PROJECTS_SECRET }}`.
 Do not enter the raw secret.